KingWilliamsGPT/cmstuff/readme.md

 ## Author
-  You can check out my email at williamusanga22@gmail.com :smiley:
+  You can reach me by mail at williamusanga22@gmail.com :smiley: